hnarayanan/harishnarayanan.org/content/research/continuum-biophysics.md

 region increases, the enzyme-kinetics model predicts a small source term for collagen, and we observe nominal growth.

-![Collagen concentration at an early time](/images/research/continuum-biophysics/medicate-solute-concentration.png "Collagen growth localised to regions of medication")

-Collagen growth localised to regions of medication.
+{{< figure src="/images/research/continuum-biophysics/medicate-solute-concentration.png" title="Collagen growth localised to regions of medication." >}}

 The following computation demonstrates the capability of the formulation in studying the self-healing of damaged